Code360In/katacoda-scenarios-32/flask-api/step5.md

-> **Exercise:**
->
-> Modify the API to support updating to a book.
+Modify the API to support updating to a book.
-> Application may send a HTTP PUT request to the endpoint to update a book.
+Clients may send a HTTP PUT request to the endpoint to update a book.
-> The updated book data in JSON should be sent in the body of the HTTP request.
+The updated book data in JSON should be sent in the body of the HTTP request.

 In terminal 2, execute the following command to update the book information.